-Long before the time of the Pilgrims in Leiden, the same streets were home to many Catholic Spaniards.
-After their leave, as what we call today ‘guest workers’, French-speaking refugees took their place.
-Only between the late 16th century and mid 17th century, the population of the city went from 15,000 to about 45,000.
+Before the pilgrims came to Leiden, the city already had a history of diverse inhabitants.
+Before they were expelled at the beginning of the 80 Years’ War, the streets of Leiden were home to Catholic Spaniards.
+After they were forced to leave, French-speaking refugees took their place.
+All of this led to a massive increase in population: between the late 16th century and the mid 17th century, the population of the city grew from 15,000 to 45,000.

 Fleeing from England

-Prior to their move to the Netherlands, many of the Pilgrims lived in a farming village called Scrooby close to northern Nottinghamshire.
-Their belief system placed them in the spotlight as a troubling crowd against the Church of England which forced them to keep a low profile.
-By the early sixteen hundreds, the English Calvinists (as the Pilgrims were called) were persecuted by Queen Elizabeth and her successor James I. This meant that now it was illegal to attend the services of an unofficial church and disobeying meant fines and even an imprisonment or worse, execution.
+So how did the pilgrims end up in Leiden?
+Well, prior to their move to the Netherlands, many of the pilgrims lived in a farming village called Scrooby, close to northern Nottinghamshire.
+Because of the belief system they held, they had irreconcilable differences with the Church of England, so the group had to leave the country.
+By the early sixteen hundreds, they were persecuted by Queen Elizabeth and her successor James I. It was made illegal to attend the services of an unofficial church.
+Disobeying meant fines, imprisonment or execution.

-In their permission letter for their relocation the pastor Robinson wrote that Leiden; ‘refuses no honest people free entry to live in the city, as long as they behave honestly and obey all the laws and ordinances, and under those conditions the applicants’ arrival here would be pleasing and welcome.’
+In the permission letter from the city for their relocation the pastor Robinson wrote that Leiden “refuses no honest people free entry to live in the city, as long as they behave honestly and obey all the laws and ordinances, and under those conditions, the applicants’ arrival here would be pleasing and welcome.”

 Pilgrims in Leiden

-For Pilgrim families who moved to Leiden from bigger cities, adjustment was fairly easier compared to the Pilgrims who were used to a life evolved around farming and crops.
-Apart from a few like William Brewster who eventually took a job as an English Teacher and John Robinson who enrolled to the university for a doctorate; many of the Pilgrims worked at demanding jobs for six days a week.
+For pilgrim families who moved to Leiden from bigger cities, adjustment to city life was not such a big deal.
+However, for those who came from farming backgrounds, the adjustment was more difficult.
+Apart from a few like William Brewster who eventually took a job as an English teacher and John Robinson who enrolled to the university for a doctorate, many of the pilgrims worked at demanding jobs six days a week.

-In addition, they lived in rather small, one-roomed houses where living was far from spacious.
-Kids would sometimes be taught how to read and write at home until they start helping around the house when they were about 8 or 10.
+In addition, they lived in small, one-roomed houses.
+Kids would sometimes be taught how to read and write at home, and would then help out around the house from age eight up.

-In the meanwhile, the political state of the Netherlands was rather unstable as well.
-There had been a military coup and it was slowly turning into an environment that consisted of riots, military restrictions, censorship and rumors of war filling the streets.
-The Twelve Year Truce with Spain was coming to an end and one of the Pilgrims Bradford made the following remark about the issue:
+At the same time, the political state of the Netherlands was becoming more unstable as well.
+There was a military coup, and the number of riots, military restrictions, and instances of censorship increased dramatically.
+Rumours of war abounded, as the Twelve Year Truce with Spain was coming to an end.

-Fearing of losing their identity and therefore their legacy, combined with the harsh conditions; Pilgrims in Leiden decided to look for a new place.
-They didn’t want to fall into assimilation nor be punished for their beliefs.
-At the end, they decided to sail to America.
+Afraid of losing their identity and therefore their legacy, the pilgrims of Leiden decided to leave behind the harsh conditions of Leiden in search of a new home.
+They didn’t want to end up assimilating, or being punished for their beliefs.
+In the end, they decided to sail to America.

-The first journey consisted of a very small group of people.
-These were the youngest and the fittest of them all.
-Moreover, it was important that each of them bear an essential skill that would be crucial for their life after the Netherlands.
-The rest of the community was supposed to join them later.
-However, some went and some choose to stay behind.
-As the years moved on the pilgrims that stayed became part of the Dutch culture and the Dutch church.
+The first journey was made by a very small group of people.
+These were the youngest and fittest of what the pilgrims had to offer.
+Moreover, each of them had an essential skill that would be crucial for their lives in the New World.
+The rest of the community was supposed to join them later — some did, and some did not.
+As the years went on the pilgrims that stayed in the Netherlands became part of the Dutch culture and the Dutch church.
 Some even changed their names.